-We will recruit 294 older persons with memory complaints.
+We will recruit 182 older persons with memory complaints in the RCT.
 Our sample size calculation is based on the primary outcome of the A-iADL-Q-SV.
 In this mixed population with subjective memory complaints, MCI and early dementia, we expect an average yearly decline of 4.2 points (SD=7.25), and an estimated SD at each measurement of 9.0.
 The Minimally clinically important difference (MCID) is estimated to be 6.3 points (for all estimates, see Appendix 1).
-We defined the non-inferiority margin as 50% of the MCID during follow-up.
-With an average decline of 10.5 points in 30 months, an SD adjusted for baseline A-IADL-Q-SV and diagnosis of 9.0, a non-inferiority margin of 3.2 points, 80% power, and a one-side alpha of 0.025, we need 2 x 125 participants to show that primary care diagnostics is not inferior to referral to a memory clinic.
-We increased this to 2 x 147 participants to compensate for 15% drop-out.
+We defined the non-inferiority margin as 60% of the MCID during follow-up.
+With an average decline of 10.5 points in 30 months, an SD adjusted for baseline A-IADL-Q-SV and diagnosis of 9.0, a non-inferiority margin of 3.8 points, 80% power, and a one-side alpha of 0.025, we need 2 x 79 participants to show that primary care diagnostics is not inferior to referral to a memory clinic.
+We increased this to 2 x 91 participants to compensate for 15% drop-out.
 We do not take cross-over from the primary care arm to the referral arm into account in the sample size calculation, since in this pragmatic trial the primary analysis will be based on the intention-to-treat principle.
+Cohort data are analyzed separately using similar protocols as RCT data and outcomes will be used to compensate the minimal loss of power that occurred by setting a non-inferiority margin of 60% instead of the more common 50%.